aveoscarJack/AI-Productivity-Assistant/README.md

 ## License

-This project is developed for educational purposes as part of the **CAPACITI AI Skills Acceleration Programme**.
+This project was developed for educational purposes as part of the **CAPACITI AI Skills Acceleration Programme**.